michael-j-taylor/PUGbot/README.md

 # PUGbot

-PUGbot allows discord users to request and view ESEA profile data in their server via discord.py
+PUGbot allows Discord users to request and view ESEA profile data in their server.

+The Discord bot is built using discord.py, and the web scraper is built using the BeautifulSoup4 library.

 ## Notice